 Our in-house Dubia roach chow serves as the base for Mega Roach Gut Load.
-This is a thoroughly researched and tested roach chow that we use in our own Dubia roach production.
-From there we add ingredients containing vitamins, minerals, and other substances insectivores need for good health.
-We pay particular attention to the “nutrients of concern” for captive insectivores.
-We also use whole foods where possible.
-Only after reaching a certain “natural limit” with foods do we add supplements.
+It’s a thoroughly researched and tested roach chow that we use for our own Dubia roach production.
+From there, we add ingredients with vitamins, minerals, and other substances insectivores need for good health.
+We pay particular attention to the “nutrients of concern” for captive insectivores, using whole foods whenever possible.

-For example, instead of just calcium powder, Mega Roach Gut Load has calcium from chia seeds and alfalfa.
+For example, instead of calcium powder, Mega Roach Gut Load has calcium from chia seeds and alfalfa.
 Rather than just beta carotene, it contains other carotenoids from dried carrots and kale.
 Rather than just vitamin E, it has gamma-tocopherol from walnuts and alpha-tocopherol from almonds.
 You get the idea.
-We add nutrients in their natural form where possible.
-The result is a Dubia roach gut load with a range of beneficial nutrients as we believe they are likely to occur in the wild.
+We prefer nutrients in their natural form.
+The result is a Dubia roach gut load with a range of nutrients as they may occur in the wild.

-And then, where necessary, we supplement.
-For example, it’s hard to get enough calcium from food alone, and attempting that would upset the balance of other nutrients.
-We go as far as we think we can with natural substances and then supplement as needed.
+And only then do we supplement if necessary.
+For example, it’s hard to add enough calcium from food alone, and attempting that would upset the balance of other nutrients.
+We go as far as we think we can with natural substances, then supplement as needed.

 We created Mega Roach Gut Load for use on our own animals.
-Though it’s designed with Dubia roaches in mind, we also use it with other insects.
-It has worked very well for us.
+Though it’s designed for use with Dubia roaches, we also use it with other insects.

 Mega Roach Gut Load is rich in the following nutrients: